WangWenhao0716/ISC-Track1-Submission/Training/README.md

 The ```/dev/shm``` is the dir to store images, for ```isc_100k_256_big``` dataset, please check the number of images is 2,000,000.
 The checkpoints will be saved into ```logs/baseline_CC/50```.
 And the final checkpoint, i.e. ```checkpoint_24.pth.tar```, will be used to test.
 Please do NOT change any hyper-parameters in any scripts.
 We support resume training from a checkpoint, and the process can be finished automatically by adding ```--auto_resume```.

 Also, to be efficient, you should use the ```Tran.py``` to discard all the fully-connected layers.
-You should change the path to ```checkpoint_24.pth.tar``` and the path to save for yourself, the following is an example:
+You should change the path to ```checkpoint_24.pth.tar``` and the path to save by yourself, the following is an example:

 ```
 import torch